rg-wood/salt-lion/README.md

 #### Persuasive

+You gain a bonus equal to the level of this talent to EMPATHY rolls to persuade, manipulate or charm.

 #### Reckless

-You can push any skill roll based on Agility twice, not just once like other characters.
+You can push any skill roll based on AGILITY twice, not just once like other characters.

 #### Sleight of Hand

+You gain a bonus equal to the level of this talent for rolls to hide or sneak around undetected.

 #### Stealthy

+You gain a bonus equal to the level of this talent for rolls to hide or sneak around undetected.

 #### Traveller

+You gain a bonus equal to the level of this talent for rolls to recall the lore of far lands and countries.

 #### Vigilant

+You gain a bonus equal to the level of this talent for rolls to hide or sneak around undetected.

 ### Magic Talents